arnohe/dermoscopic-attribute-detection/README.md

 ```
 python main.py sweep
 ```
-Create heatplots of the gridsearch validation scores\
+Process validation results of the gridsearch\
+Table summary of best paramenters is printed\
-The plots are saved to data/results
+Barplot and heatplots are saved to data/results\
+Use --metric to change the metric
 ```
 python main.py validation
 ```